 We also supply directly from our depots in Cape Town and East London.

-Installation requirements for the Ecosan Waterless Toilet System are different for each project and vary due to factors such as terrain, existing structures and specific customer needs.
+Installation requirements for the Ecosan Waterless Toilet System are different for each project.
+Varying due to factors such as terrain, existing structures and specific customer needs.
 We offer installation services by experienced teams on request.

 “18 May 2018